IAmUser4574/zeromq-ros/README.md

 #### Coordinators

 Coordinators are the controllers of the swarm.
-They can send JSON serialized ROS messages to agents that get published to the associated topic.
+They can send JSON serialized ROS messages to agents that get published to the associated topic on the agent's ROS master.

 #### Naming service